techidaily/site-win-web3/source/_posts/turn-off-windows-defender-on-windows-10-a-step-by-step-guide-by-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://youtube-web.techidaily.com/n-2024-innovative-strategies-for-hosting-zero-cost-online-courses/"><u>[New] In 2024, Innovative Strategies for Hosting Zero-Cost Online Courses</u></a></li>
-<li><a href="https://on-screen-recording.techidaily.com/updated-2024-approved-unlocking-obs-video-potential-five-must-know-techniques/"><u>[Updated] 2024 Approved Unlocking OBS Video Potential Five Must-Know Techniques</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/updated-imovie-guide-to-stellar-video-introduction-designs/"><u>[Updated] IMovie Guide to Stellar Video Introduction Designs</u></a></li>
-<li><a href="https://article-knowledge.techidaily.com/formulate-funny-imagery-with-adobe-for-2024/"><u>Formulate Funny Imagery with Adobe for 2024</u></a></li>
-<li><a href="https://techidaily.com/hard-resetting-an-oppo-a79-5g-device-made-easy-drfone-by-drfone-reset-android-reset-android/"><u>Hard Resetting an Oppo A79 5G Device Made Easy | Dr.fone</u></a></li>
-<li><a href="https://win-web3.techidaily.com/high-resolution-miss-you-wallpaper-collection-stunning-hd-backgrounds-for-your-devices-by-yl-computing/"><u>High-Resolution 'Miss You' Wallpaper Collection: Stunning HD Backgrounds for Your Devices by YL Computing</u></a></li>
+<li><a href="https://snapchat-videos.techidaily.com/new-2024-approved-how-to-use-snap-camera-for-microsoft-teams/"><u>[New] 2024 Approved How to Use Snap Camera for Microsoft Teams</u></a></li>
+<li><a href="https://screen-video-capture.techidaily.com/updated-comprehensive-guide-to-streaming-and-archiving-minecraft-on-mac-for-2024/"><u>[Updated] Comprehensive Guide to Streaming and Archiving Minecraft on Mac for 2024</u></a></li>
+<li><a href="https://tech-recovery.techidaily.com/effective-techniques-for-amplifying-your-xtwitter-audience-and-retaining-engagement/"><u>Effective Techniques for Amplifying Your X/Twitter Audience and Retaining Engagement</u></a></li>
+<li><a href="https://remote-screen-capture.techidaily.com/essential-list-best-video-platforms-for-secure-businesses/"><u>Essential List Best Video Platforms for Secure Businesses</u></a></li>
+<li><a href="https://win-web3.techidaily.com/fast-track-your-computers-speeds-with-these-proven-techniques-by-yl-software-experts/"><u>Fast Track Your Computer’s Speeds with These Proven Techniques by YL Software Experts</u></a></li>
+<li><a href="https://win-web3.techidaily.com/identifying-the-root-causes-of-excessive-computer-heat-insights-from-yl-computing/"><u>Identifying the Root Causes of Excessive Computer Heat: Insights From YL Computing</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-which-pokemon-can-evolve-with-a-moon-stone-for-oppo-a1-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Which Pokémon can Evolve with a Moon Stone For Oppo A1 5G? | Dr.fone</u></a></li>
+<li><a href="https://driver-download.techidaily.com/install-gigaware-crosspoint-usb-to-rs232485-serial-communication-driver-for-win10-and-win7win8/"><u>Install Gigaware Crosspoint USB to RS232/485 Serial Communication Driver for Win10 & Win7/Win8</u></a></li>
+<li><a href="https://extra-resources.techidaily.com/prime-10-nano-drones-for-experienced-pilots/"><u>Prime 10 Nano Drones for Experienced Pilots</u></a></li>
-<li><a href="https://win-web3.techidaily.com/how-to-turn-off-windows-defender-on-your-pc-running-windows-11-tips-by-yl-computing/"><u>How to Turn Off Windows Defender on Your PC Running Windows 11 - Tips by YL Computing</u></a></li>
+<li><a href="https://win-web3.techidaily.com/step-by-step-guide-changing-your-monitors-display-settings-via-windows-control-panel-tips-from-yl-computing/"><u>Step-by-Step Guide: Changing Your Monitor's Display Settings via Windows Control Panel - Tips From YL Computing</u></a></li>
-<li><a href="https://win-web3.techidaily.com/how-to-upgrade-or-substitute-malfunctioning-gpus-insights-by-yl-software-professionals/"><u>How to Upgrade or Substitute Malfunctioning GPUs: Insights by YL Software Professionals</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/in-2024-eyecatching-instagram-slideshows/"><u>In 2024, EyeCatching Instagram Slideshows</u></a></li>
-<li><a href="https://apple-account.techidaily.com/in-2024-how-to-fix-locked-apple-id-from-iphone-se-2020-by-drfone-ios/"><u>In 2024, How to Fix Locked Apple ID from iPhone SE (2020)</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-apps-from-tecno-pop-7-pro-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Apps from Tecno Pop 7 Pro to Another | Dr.fone</u></a></li>
-<li><a href="https://win-web3.techidaily.com/mastering-system-settings-with-the-windows-control-panel-a-comprehensive-guide-from-yl-software-experts/"><u>Mastering System Settings with the Windows Control Panel: A Comprehensive Guide From YL Software Experts</u></a></li>
-<li><a href="https://win-web3.techidaily.com/monitor-your-bsv-holdings-a-step-by-step-guide-using-the-cryptobalancechecker-by-yl-computing/"><u>Monitor Your BSV Holdings: A Step-by-Step Guide Using the CryptoBalanceChecker by YL Computing</u></a></li>
-<li><a href="https://win-web3.techidaily.com/troubleshooting-windows-hardware-setup-challenges-with-guidance-from-yl-software-experts/"><u>Troubleshooting Windows Hardware Setup Challenges with Guidance From YL Software Experts</u></a></li>
-<li><a href="https://win-web3.techidaily.com/understanding-the-protection-capabilities-of-windows-defender-against-digital-threats-a-guide-by-yl-computing-software-experts/"><u>Understanding the Protection Capabilities of Windows Defender Against Digital Threats – A Guide by YL Computing Software Experts</u></a></li>
+<li><a href="https://win-web3.techidaily.com/unlocking-the-potential-of-virtual-money-a-comprehvew-by-yl-software-on-cryptocurrency-utility/"><u>Unlocking the Potential of Virtual Money: A Comprehvew by YL Software on Cryptocurrency Utility</u></a></li>
-<li><a href="https://win-web3.techidaily.com/unveiling-major-factors-that-lead-to-pc-lagging-expert-advice-by-yl-software/"><u>Unveiling Major Factors That Lead to PC Lagging: Expert Advice by YL Software</u></a></li>
-<li><a href="https://howto.techidaily.com/what-to-do-if-google-play-services-keeps-stopping-on-xiaomi-civi-3-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What to Do if Google Play Services Keeps Stopping on Xiaomi Civi 3 | Dr.fone</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/updated-effortless-mp3-audio-to-text-translation-explore-3-simplified-online-techniques/"><u>Updated Effortless MP3 Audio-to-Text Translation Explore 3 Simplified Online Techniques</u></a></li>
+<li><a href="https://games-able.techidaily.com/why-waiting-outperforms-immediate-releases/"><u>Why Waiting Outperforms Immediate Releases</u></a></li>
 </ul></div>